 1/4 cup local apple cider vinegar – available at Coddle Creek Farm in Mooresville or on Saturdays at their booth in Building C at the Charlotte Regional Farmers Market.

 1 Tbsp. organic sugar

 Scoop the seeds out of the cucumber halves and then cut the remaining cucumber “shells” into crescent-shaped slices.
-Toss in a bowl with all the strawberries and jalapeno ( if you remove the seeds the salsa will be more mild; if you chop the seeds into the mix the salsa will be spicier) Mix all ingredients in medium bowl.
+Toss in a bowl with the berries and jalapeno ( if you remove the seeds the salsa will be more mild; if you chop the seeds into the mix the salsa will be spicier) Mix all ingredients in medium bowl.
 Season with salt and pepper.
 (Can be prepared 6 hours ahead.
 Refrigerate.)

 And after all the local cucumbers, for dessert try, Heidi Billotto’s Springtime Lemon Pots De Crème